-2020 is here, and that can mean only one thing – it’s time to start those New Year’s resolutions.
+2021 is here, and that can mean only one thing – it’s time to start those New Year’s resolutions.
 But instead of swearing off chocolate, why not try a different kind of goal this year?
-Yes, that’s right, we’re talking about starting some New Year skin care resolutions.
-How did you guess?
+One that isn’t about banishing what you love from your life, and instead about taking care of yourself a little more.
+What better place to start than with some New Year skincare resolutions.

 Having clear, blemish-free skin is something that we would all love.
 It’s undeniable.
-Yet often it can feel like “the chosen ones” have all the luck of great genetics, while others of us struggle to find products that suit our skin.
-But never fear, help is at hand.
-Just by taking up a few good skin care habits, those of us with problem-prone skin can gradually wave goodbye to our skincare woes.
+Yet often it can feel like “the chosen ones” have all the luck of great genetics, while the rest of us struggle to find products that suit our skin.
+But there is help at hand.
+Just by taking up a few good skincare habits, we can gradually wave goodbye to our skincare woes.

 Out with the old

 The simple and fastest way to improve your skincare is to give your bathroom cabinet an update.
-Now, it's important to state first and foremost that we are not suggesting that you throw everything away indiscriminately so that you're starting out with a clean slate.
-Yes, this may make you feel like you're starting completely fresh, but it's also going to create a lot of waste - which is exactly what we want to avoid.
-There's no point creating waste in order to minimise waste..
+It's important to clarify first and foremost that we’re not suggesting you throw everything away indiscriminately so that you're starting out with a clean slate.
+Yes, this may make you feel like you're starting completely fresh.
+But it's also going to create a lot of waste – which is exactly what we want to avoid.
+There's no point creating waste in order to minimise waste.

-In the spirit of renovating your skincare, during your "cabinet cleanse" have a look at the products still in date – they could contain ingredients that you might want to avoid.
-Products that contain ingredients such as parabens, sodium lauryl sulfateare (SLS), butylated hydroxyanisole (BHA), and retinol should be removed from your bathroom never to be seen again.
-Gurl bye.
-(For more in depth info on ingredients to avoid - have a read of this post!)
+In the spirit of overhauling your skincare, have a look at the products still in date – they could contain ingredients that you might want to avoid.
+Products that contain ingredients such as parabens, sodium lauryl sulfate (SLS), butylated hydroxyanisole (BHA), and retinol should be removed from your bathroom never to be seen again.

 With all the old and furry products removed (and recycled where possible) from your possession, you’ll need to do a bit of a restock.
 To guarantee that you won’t be filling up your beauty bag with more products that use chemicals and plastic, why not make the switch to natural, organic beauty instead?